If you’ve set yourself a New Year’s resolution to join a gym and get fit, it will probably help your cause if you have a good example to follow.

 inspiration in your quest to become fitter and healthier in 2015.

 Already a member?
-Visit DW Sports to find a pair of men's football boots so you can follow in Bale's footsteps.
+Visit Fitness First to find a pair of men's football boots so you can follow in Bale's footsteps.